 This bag pattern is perfect for adding your own touches, or for fussy cutting and showcasing your favorite fabrics.
-Even better, it comes with a full video tutorial.
+And even better, the designer has included a full video tutorial.

 Note – tips about the handles.
 Loving those metal handles?
 Take care, the ones we’ve seen from places like Amazon and Ebay are just cheap and flimsy ones where the finish comes off.
 We recommend getting these from a reputable seller on Etsy.
 Do make sure to get the screw-in ones, not the ones with the fold-over prongs.

 Downloading this free pattern?
 Great!
 You would make our day if you ‘bought us a coffee’ to help with the site running costs.
 Thank you.

 Want to find more FREE sewing patterns for bags and more?
 Why not follow the Sew Modern Bags board dedicated to our favorite FREE sewing patterns here.
 Pin and save your favorite bag sewing patterns to your own boards for later.
 Don't forget to pin this article too.